Selected Exhibitions & Commissions

 2015 Stilleven: Contemporary Still Life.
 26 Artists from Oregon, Washington, Idaho, Montana, and British Columbia; An invitational group exhibition, Hallie Ford Museum of Art, Salem, Oregon

-2014 Becoming Blackfish: 35th Anniversary invitational group exhibition, Blackfish Gallery, Portland, Oregon
+2014 Becoming Blackfish: 35th Anniversary Invitational group exhibition, Blackfish Gallery, Portland, Oregon

 2013 Au Naturel International Juried Exhibition, exhibit of figurative work, The Art Center Gallery, Astoria, Oregon.
 Juror’s award, 2nd prize